Home detention for Sir Howard Morrison's daughter Donna Grant

 Sir Howard Morrison's daughter Donna Mariana Grant will spend 12 months serving home detention for defrauding a tertiary education provider and a Crown agency of at least $1.3 million.

-As Justice Lang announced her sentence there were sighs of relief, wails and tears in the public gallery.
+As Justice Graham Lang announced her sentence there were sighs of relief, wails and tears in the public gallery.

 Some of the money she took illegally was used to prop up the New Zealand Warriors Foundation.